-I was hooked, working my way through the Mars series by Edgar Rice Burroughs and the Lensman series by EE Smith, anything by Arthur C Clarke, Isaac Asimov, Edmund Cooper, John Wyndham, Jack Vance and Ray Bradbury et al. I read everything of worth and many not so worthy, I wanted to write and I wanted to write what I loved most, Science Fiction!
+I was hooked, working my way through the Mars series by Edgar Rice Burroughs and the Lensman series by EE Smith, anything by Arthur C Clarke, Isaac Asimov, Edmund Cooper, John Wyndham, Jack Vance and Ray Bradbury et al. I read everything of worth and much not worthy, I wanted to write and I wanted to write what I loved most, Science Fiction!
 My poor English teacher had several large essays thrust upon him about a secret organisation battling aliens (sorry UFO), robots that looked like humans and a story about a policeman on an island on a colonised planet with his girlfriend playing the damsel in distress (I might re-use that one).
 He patiently read them then gave me criticism, some good!

 I made plots and plans drew characters and vehicles but somehow never wrote much by way of story, then the family moved from Grimsby to Leicester and I started an apprenticeship enjoyed a social life eventually meeting a wonderful beautiful girl (who would put up with me!).
 We married had children and I later found myself sharing books with my eldest son in an echo from the past, I had tinkered with writing but still no book emerged, then a year or so ago…

 Six months from sixty and the urge to write returned as an old plot from my teenage years re-emerged, the hero remained the same but a minor almost background character pushed her way to the front becoming the heroine and the original ending is now the beginning.
 McGuffins and contrivances have moved with the times and with the first book written, the sequel done and being finished off, a third ready for reworking and the bones of the fourth and final of the cycle in existence I am ready to reveal it.

 PS; I have written a plethora of short stories and blogs why not have a read?